Dijet bounds on third-generation four-quark operators: Phenomenology

-In~Figure~\ref{fig:plots2D}, we present two-dimensional constraints derived from a profiled $\chi^2$ fit, requiring $\Delta \chi^2 = \chi^2 - \chi_{\rm min}^2 = 5.99$.
-We focus on the Wilson coefficients $C_{bb}$, $C^{(1)}_{Qb}$, $C^{(8)}_{Qb}$, $C^{(1)}_{QQ}$, and $C^{(3)}_{QQ}$, which, as discussed above, are the five third-generation four-quark operators most strongly constrained by LHC dijet data.
-The solid~(dotted) red contours indicate the constraints on the Wilson coefficients evaluated at $v = 250 \, {\rm GeV}$~($\Lambda = 10 \, {\rm TeV}$), and the black point in each panel represents the SM.
+In~Figure~\ref{fig:plots2D}, we present two-dimensional constraints derived from a profiled $\chi^2$~fit, requiring $\Delta \chi^2 = \chi^2 - \chi_{\rm min}^2 = 5.99$.
+We focus on the Wilson~coefficients $C_{bb}$, $C^{(1)}_{Qb}$, $C^{(8)}_{Qb}$, $C^{(1)}_{QQ}$, and $C^{(3)}_{QQ}$, which, as discussed above, are the five third-generation four-quark operators most strongly constrained by LHC dijet data.
+The solid~(dotted) red contours indicate the constraints on the Wilson~coefficients evaluated at $v = 250 \, {\rm GeV}$~($\Lambda = 10 \, {\rm TeV}$), and the black point in each panel represents the SM.
 Two features stand out in the figure: the previously mentioned flat direction, approximately along $C^{(1)}_{QQ} = -C^{(3)}_{QQ}$, and the noticeable impact of one-loop LL corrections from the SMEFT RG flow on the~$95\%$~CL~limits.
-The~RG~effects are particularly significant for all the pairs of Wilson coefficients involving~$C^{(8)}_{Qb}$ due to the strong QCD mixing of $Q^{(8)}_{Qb}$ with all the other relevant third-generation four-quark operators.
-The latter finding shows that properly incorporating RG-induced effects is important when relating LHC and low-energy SMEFT constraints, because the RG running can notably modify the limits on the Wilson coefficients at different energy scales.
-As in the one-dimensional case, we have explicitly verified that marginalization produces very similar, though slightly stronger, constraints in the planes of Wilson coefficient pairs shown in the~ten panels of~Figure~\ref{fig:plots2D}.
+The~RG~effects are particularly significant for all the pairs of Wilson~coefficients involving~$C^{(8)}_{Qb}$ due to the strong QCD mixing of $Q^{(8)}_{Qb}$ with all the other relevant third-generation four-quark operators.
+Note also that in the $C^{(1)}_{QQ} $--$ C^{(3)}_{QQ}$ plane closed 95\%~CL regions emerge only after the inclusion of radiative corrections.
+These findings demonstrate that properly incorporating RG-induced effects is essential when relating LHC and low-energy SMEFT constraints, as~RG~running can significantly modify the limits on Wilson~coefficients at different energy scales and help resolve flat directions in the multi-dimensional space of Wilson~coefficients.
+As in the one-dimensional case, we have explicitly verified that marginalization produces very similar, though slightly stronger, constraints in the planes of Wilson~coefficient pairs shown in the~ten panels of~Figure~\ref{fig:plots2D}.